poconnor3/coal-decline/results.md

 # Results

-1. The range of values go from a 100% decrease in coal use(Massachusetts) to a 27% increase (Alaska).
+1. The values range from a  100% decrease in coal  (Massachusetts) to a 27% increase (Alaska).

 2. The large overall drop seems to be motivated by some northeastern states with